Frequently asked questions about property management

 Owners with outstanding debts to the community lose their right to vote in meetings, according to Article 15.2 of the Horizontal Property Law.
 This ensures that only those who are up to date with their payments participate in decisions.

-No, owners cannot refuse to assume the position of president of the community.
-According to Article 13 of the Horizontal Property Law, all owners are required to accept the position if elected, unless they present a justified reason to support their resignation.
+This is a very common question.
+And the answer is, no. Owners cannot refuse to serve as president of the homeowners' association.
+According to Article 13 of the Horizontal Property Law, all owners are obligated to accept the position if elected, unless they present a justified reason for refusing.

 It is possible to resign from the position of president if there are justified reasons, such as work-related, health-related, or age-related reasons.
 These must be supported by reliable evidence, according to Article 13 of the Horizontal Property Law.